samuelhoover/samuelhoover.github.io/projects/projects.md

 ### ZeoNet

 Applied convolutional neural networks on volumetric data to predict adsorption properties in nanoporous materials.
-Published in *Journal of Materials Chemisty A*.
+Published in *Journal of Materials Chemistry A*.
 Main contributions come from Yachan Liu and Gustavo Perez.
 I contributed to the earlier stages of this project, developing the pipelines and learning framework and finding that simple geometric descriptors cannot reliably predict